A canonical Fano threefold has Fano index $\leq 66$: Preliminaries

+A more geometric interpretation of Definition~\ref{def unmod}(3) will be given in Corollary~\ref{cor A primitive}, where we will show that Definition~\ref{def unmod}(3) implies that any crepant curve $C\subset \Sing(X)$ is of type $\mathsf{A}$ with non-split crepant divisors, and $A$ generates the local Weil class group of $X$ at the generic point of $C$.

 The following proposition allows us to reduce Theorem~\ref{main.thm} to unmodifiable canonical Fano $3$-folds.
-The idea is that we can use the minimal model program to construct a new model if the condition in Definition~\ref{def unmod}(3) fails for some $E$.
-The terminology ``unmodifiable" means that $(X,A)$ can not be further modified in some sense.
+The idea is that we can use the minimal model program to construct a new model if Definition~\ref{def unmod}(3) fails for some $E$.
+The terminology ``unmodifiable" means that $(X,A)$ can not be further modified by the minimal model program.

 \begin{prop}[{cf. \cite{jiang-liu-liu}*{Proposition~5.2}}] Let $X$ be a canonical weak Fano $3$-fold with $\qQ(X)\geq 7$.
 Then there exists an unmodifiable canonical Fano $3$-fold $(X', A')$ such that $\qQ(X')\geq \qQ(X)\geq 7$. \end{prop}